 Professional Publications & Contributions

-Professor of Human Services and Coordinator of the Youth Work Concentration at the College of Public and Community Service, Joan Arches has been engaged in numerous service-learning and grant-funded community-university partnerships, including innovative initiatives of working with youth at Harbor Point on the Bay.
+Professor Joan Arches is Co-Program Coordinator of the Undergraduate Human Services at Youthwork Program at the College of Public and Community Service.
+Joan Arches has been engaged in numerous service-learning and grant-funded community-university partnerships, including innovative initiatives of working with youth at Harbor Point on the Bay.
 She has developed and continues to run a tutoring and youth enrichment after school program called HPOP (the Harbor Point Outreach Partnership).

 In 2015, Arches spent a semester conducting research and working with programs in community engagement and youth work with two universities: Australian Catholic University and University of Western Sydney.
 In 2009 and 2010, the President's Higher Education Community Service Honor Roll, the highest federal recognition a college or university can receive for its commitment to volunteering, service-learning, and civic engagement, recognized the Harbor Point Outreach Partnership as one of two university-community partnerships for which the University of Massachusetts Boston was recognized.